beeware/Python-Android-template/README.rst

 libraries you added in step 3 have the `Rubicon`_ Java bridging library pre- installed to enable an easy interface with the Android system libraries.

-Or, you could use a library like `toga`_ that provides a cross-platform widget toolkit that supports Android.
+Alternatively, you could use a library like `toga`_ that provides a cross-platform widget toolkit that supports Android.

 If you have any external library dependencies (like `toga`_, or anything other third-party library), you should install the library code into the